newrelic/go-agent/v3/integrations/nrsecurityagent/README.md

     enabled: true
 ```

+* Based on additional packages imported by the user application, add suitable instrumentation package imports.
+  For more information, see https://github.com/newrelic/csec-go-agent#instrumentation-packages

 **Note**: To completely disable security, set `NEW_RELIC_SECURITY_AGENT_ENABLED` env to false.

 ## Instrument security-sensitive areas in your application